telerik/reporting-docs/getting-started/first-steps-integrating.md

 Let's now customize the report a bit.
 In this step, you'll add a graph to the report header and connect it to data.

 1. To show the report header, right-click outside the report and select __Report Header__.

-1. Add a new SQL Datasource component for the graph with the following query:
+Add a new SQL DataSource component for the graph with the following query:

       ````sql